KG7QIN/Vera-Twilio-API-Interface/README.md

 ----

-## ''You will have to register for an account at [http://www.twilio.com] in order to use this plugin.''
+## You will need to register for an account at [http://www.twilio.com] in order to use this plugin.

 ----
 ## How to use